jacobkoziej/dotfiles/README.md

 * [MATLAB] - Numerical computing environment
 * [Neofetch] - command-line system information tool
 * [Neovim] - Vim-fork focused on extensibility and usability
+* [Nix] - a tool that takes a unique approach to package management and system configuration
 * [OpenSSH] -  the premier connectivity tool for remote login with the SSH protocol
 * [Polybar] - fast and easy-to-use status bar